-Candidates qualifying for an undergraduate degree must successfully complete a minimum of 124 credit hours of coursework.
+Candidates qualifying for an bachelor's degree must successfully complete a minimum of 120 credit hours of coursework.
 The six-year Doctor of Pharmacy Program (Pharm.D.) of the College of Pharmacy and Health Sciences requires 211 credit hours.

 Drake University accepts up to 66 credit hours of college-level transfer credit applicable to an associate degree from a regionally accredited community or two-year college as any part of the first 94 credit hours toward a bachelor’s degree (except pharmacy; see College of Pharmacy and Health Sciences), subject to the requirements of the individual colleges and schools.
 Transfer students, regardless of the type of institution from which they transfer, must successfully complete their last 30 hours in residence at Drake University to satisfy degree requirements.

 Candidates for bachelor's degrees must successfully complete a minimum of 30 credit hours in residence classes on the Drake campus.
 All Drake University colleges and schools require the last 30 hours of a degree to be completed in residence.
 Candidates for the Bachelor of Science in Education (B.S.E.) degree regularly employed as teachers may take some of the last 30 hours in extension classes.
 However, candidates for the B.S.E. degree must complete their final 15 hours in classes on the Drake campus.